 A multi-disciplinary resource of academic journals and popular magazine articles in broad range of subjects.
 Full text of articles from over 4,000 journals with summaries and abstracts from over 8,000 journals, magazines, and newspapers.NOTE: You may be asked to create an account to download and read offline.
 You can still read online without creating an account.
 UHI does not recommend the creation of an account, this is done at your own risk.

+NB: University only has access to the free resources.
+Do not use the login box.
 Extensive digital library containing full-text digitised versions of some of the core printed primary and secondary sources for the medieval and modern history of the British Isles.
 Subjects include: Ecclesiastical History; Historical maps; Local History relating to all areas of the UK including the 32 historic counties of Scotland; Parliamentary Documents; Urban & Metropolitan History.

 Over 300 eBook titles in full text covering: American, British, Economic, General, Regional History; History of Science; History of the Book; Language and Linguistics; Literary Studies; Music; Philosophy; Political and Social Theory; Religious Studies; Theatre and Performance; Warfare.